Uncontested Divorce in Jacksonville, FL

 An uncontested divorce can be defined as a legal separation in which both parties are able to come to an agreement about the terms of their divorce without going to trial.
 When taking a more amicable approach to ending their marriage, some couples have found that they are able to save money and time by resolving all necessary issues through mediation.

 Although this may sound ideal, an uncontested divorce is not for everyone.
 Since this process requires both parties to compromise on sensitive matters like child custody, property division and alimony, some couples are simply unable to come to an agreement on their own.
-It is for this reason that most divorces in Jacksonville, FL require the intervention of a judge.
+It is for this reason that most divorces require the intervention of a judge.

 That is not to say, however, that this form of divorce is not right for you and your former spouse.
 If handled correctly, an uncontested divorce may serve as a more efficient and cost-effective way for you to successfully dissolve your marriage and walk away with a fresh start.

 In fact, any couple that is willing to resolve the matters of their divorce amicably should attempt to do so before spending an unnecessary amount of time and money on a drawn-out, contested divorce.
-To find out if you may be able to handle your divorce without going to court, do not hesitate to discuss your case with the Jacksonville divorce lawyers at my firm.
+To find out if you may be able to handle your divorce without going to court, do not hesitate to discuss your case with the Jacksonville uncontested divorce lawyer at my firm.
 He is experienced in managing all facets of divorce, both in and out of the courtroom.